Child Passenger Safety

 All occupants of all ages should be properly restrained in a moving vehicle.
 But because of childrens’ smaller sizes, a regular seat belt won’t properly protect them until they are older.
 There are four steps to child passenger safety:

 - Forward-facing car seat: Once a child outgrows the rear-facing car seat, he or she is ready for a forward-facing car seat with a 5-point harness.
 Keep a child in the 5-point harness until he or she reaches the maximum height and weight for the seat, regardless of age.
 The 5-point harness is superior in safety compared to a booster seat.
+The tether should be used on all forward-facing car seats.
+Car seat fit recommendations can be found here.

 - Booster seat: Once a child outgrows the forward-facing car seat, he or she is likely ready to use the lap and shoulder belt with a booster seat, still in the back seat.
 Booster seats should never be used with lap-only seat belts.
 Colorado law requires children to ride in a car seat or booster seat until their 8th birthday, but many children will not properly fit in a seat belt alone at this age.
 Keep children in a booster seat until they are at least 4’9”.
 The back seat is always the safest location for children to ride.